Santa María (Ateca): The temple

-It is a fortified church of the thirteenth century, built in brick, a single nave with an heptagonal apse on which over the centuries have been making various additions.
-Original two chapels are conserved next to the presbytery, the one of the Ciria and the one of the Ramírez and of later time are the four later chapels, two on each side.
+It is a fortified church of the thirteenth century, built in brick.
+Its single nave has an heptagonal apse onto which various additions have been built over the centuries.
+Two original chapels are conserved next to the presbytery, one of the Ciria and one of the Ramírez, and four later-constructed chapels are also present, two on each side.

-Special mention deserves the chapel of the Virgen de la Peana, whose size is from the 16th century, while the chapel is baroque, with a chapel for the Virgin of the early twentieth century.
-In this chapel are conserved two canvases of great dimensions referring to the Virgen de la Peana, from the eighteenth century and in front of this is La Soledad, recently restored both, the latter having an example of ephemeral Spanish baroque architecture with the monument of Easter, a marvel of painted canvases that make the spectator believe that is before an example of real architecture and that nevertheless they do not stop being painted canvases with different tramoyas and curtains that can be raised and lowered at will.
+The chapel of the Virgen de la Peana is noteworthy for its 16th century baroque size and style, with a chapel for the Virgin of the early twentieth century.
+In this chapel are conserved two canvases of great dimensions.
+The first depicts the Virgen de la Peana, from the eighteenth century, and the other depicts La Soledad.
+Both have been recently restored, the latter being an example of ephemeral Spanish baroque architecture with the monument of Easter, a marvel of painted canvases that make the spectator believe that is before an example of real architecture and that nevertheless they do not stop being painted canvases with different tramoyas and curtains that can be raised and lowered at will.
 In this chapel, under the image of the Virgen de la Soledad, the image of the "Christ of the Cradle" has been placed inside a glass urn, the main processional step of Holy Week in Ateca, which was carved by the sculptor Bernardino Vililla towards 1661.
 In its origin this carving was an articulated image to be able to represent the descent of the cross until this representation was lost and the arms were fixed with nails to the body leaving it like lying image.
-Following the chapel of La Soledad on the north side of the church is the chapel of the Virgin of the Pillar with a 17th century altarpiece and facing the chapel of the Child Jesus, next to which is the ascent to the bell tower.
+Following the chapel of La Soledad on the north side of the church is the chapel of the Virgin of the Pillar with a 17th-century altarpiece and facing the chapel of the Child Jesus, next to which is the ascent to the bell tower.